 As noted above, as of December 31, 2022, the United States combined defined benefit pension plan has been terminated and there are no remaining liabilities.
-Participation and funding target percentages for our remaining pension plans as of December 31, 2022 are as follows:
+Participation and funding target percentages for our remaining pension plans as of December 31, 2023, are as follows:

-BENEFIT PLAN PARTICIPATION AND TARGET ATTAINMENT (as of December 31, 2022)
+BENEFIT PLAN PARTICIPATION AND TARGET ATTAINMENT (AS OF DECEMBER 31, 2023)

 LOCATION PARTICIPANTS FUNDING ATTAINMENT

-Colonsay (Union) 514 108%
+Colonsay (Union) 511 119%

-Colonsay (Salaried) 63 110%
+Colonsay (Salaried) 62 See note below

-Esterhazy (Union) 1,312 117%
+Esterhazy (Union) 1,296 132%

-Esterhazy (Salaried) 184 116%
+Esterhazy (Salaried) 179 See note below

-Brazil (Hourly) 3,415
+Brazil (Hourly) 3,268 See note below

-Brazil (Salaried) 1,646
+Brazil (Salaried) 1,508 See note below

-^{} We have four plans in Brazil, three of which are subject to funding requirements.
-These plans have 4,814 active participants and were funded at approximately 118 percent at the time of this report.
+^{}We have four plans in Brazil, three of which are subject to funding requirements.
+These plans have 4,776 active participants and were funded at approximately 112 percent at the time of this report.
 The remainder of the plans are similar to defined contribution plans and, therefore, not subject to funding requirements.
+The two salaried plans in Colonsay and Esterhazy have been sold.
+Since their liabilities are only one month of pension payment for Esterhazy and zero for Colonsay, their funding attainments are giving illogical results, thus not disclosed for 2023.

 Mosaic offers retirement benefits in the form of defined contribution plans in all of our primary operating geographies.
 For each of these plans, in addition to making an annual employer contribution, Mosaic offers retirement plan matching contributions that vary based on years of service, age, union status and other factors.
-In the United States, Canada and Brazil, approximately 95 percent, 98 percent and 70 percent of employees, respectively, contribute to defined contribution plans.
+In the United States, Canada and Brazil, approximately 95 percent, 99 percent and 69 percent of employees, respectively, contribute to defined contribution plans.